Pineapple Coconut Cake Bars

 Instructions

-1. In a small saucepan, heat milk and cream over medium-low heat just until bubbles form around the edges.
+1. In a small saucepan, heat the milk and cream over medium-low heat just until bubbles form around the edges.
 Do not boil.

 Recipe Notes